Accounting Schools in Tennessee

 Highest First-Time CPA Exam Pass Rate with a Bachelor’s Degree

-Each year, the National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.7 The following schools had the highest first-time CPA exam pass rates in Tennessee in 2015 for candidates with a bachelor’s degree, with the overall average pass rate for Tennessee being 58.7%:
+The National Association of State Boards of Accountancy (NASBA) releases a report including data on candidate performance on the Uniform CPA Exam.11 The following schools had the highest first-time CPA exam pass rates in Tennessee in 2019 (the most recent report available*) for candidates with a bachelor’s degree, with the overall pass rate for first-time test-takers in Tennessee being 61.2%:

 Undergraduate Accounting Programs